-- Our Complex Central Nervous System Emerges From the Neural Tube
+- The Complex Central Nervous System Emerges From the Neural Tube

 - The Neural Crest is More Than Just the Origin of the Peripheral Nervous System

-- The First Body Cavity as a Product of the Lateral Folding
+- The First Body Cavity Generated Via Lateral Folding

-- The Diaphragm Separates the Chest and Abdomen
+- The Diaphragm Separates the Chest from Abdomen

 - Division of Thoracic Space into Pleural and Pericardial Cavities

-As the zygote is formed after fertilization it divides by mitosis into two daughter cells.
-These cells further divide repeatedly, until a mulberry like mass of cells, morula is formed.
-The inner layers of the cells form embryo, are called embryoblasts, and the outer layer nourishes the embryo is called trophoblast.
+The zygote formed after fertilization divides into 2 daughter cells via mitosis.
+These cells further divide repeatedly, into a morula, which is a mulberry-like mass of cells.
+The inner layer of cells lining the embryo are called embryoblasts, and the outer layer nourishing the embryo is known as trophoblasts.

-After about 1 week of fertilization a cleft appears in embryoblasts that widens into amniotic cavity.
-The base of this cavity consists of columnar cells which represents embryonic ectoderm.
-Beneath the layer of ectoderm a layer of cuboidal cells develop called endoderm.
-The free ends of this layer approach each other and fuse forming bilaminar embryonic disc.
+After nearly a week of fertilization, a cleft in the embryoblasts widens into the amniotic cavity.
+The base of this cavity is lined by columnar cells, which represent the embryonic ectoderm.
+A layer of cuboidal cells known as endoderm develops beneath the ectoderm.
+The free ends of this layer approach each other and fuse forming a bilaminar embryonic disc.

-All groups of tissues develop from trilaminal germ layers.
+All groups of tissues develop from the trilaminal germ layers.

-This happens under the influence of the notochord, which lies ventral to the resulting plate and centrally within the mesoderm.
-One distinguishes between the caudal and cranial neural plate.
-The caudal portion lies centrally in the middle third of the embryonic disc, and it spreads along as a thick band from caudal to cranial end.
+In the amniotic cavity, around day 19, a primitive streak forms at the caudal end and the primitive node slightly more cranially (extending approx. 1/5th of the distance towards the cranial end).
+Above the node, the neural plate is formed via neural cell compaction, the first phase of neurulation occurring under the influence of the notochord, which lies ventral to the resulting plate and centrally within the mesoderm.
+The caudal and cranial neural plates can be distinguished.
+The caudal portion lies centrally in the middle third of the embryonic disc, and extends as a thick band from caudal to cranial end.
 It represents the origin of the spinal cord.

-The cranial neural plate is rather round and teardrop-shaped, widening in the cranial direction.
-The brain develops from this portion.
-Ectoderm lying lateral to the neural plate is called lateral surface ectoderm at this stage, and can thus be distinguished from neuroectoderm (neural plate, and all of the structures arising from it).
+The cranial neural plate is rather round and teardrop-shaped, widening cranially.
+The brain develops from the cranial neural plate.
+The ectoderm lying lateral to the neural plate is called lateral surface ectoderm at this stage, which is thus distinguished from neuroectoderm (neural plate, and its structural derivatives).

-Four nodular conpactions form between the cranial neural plate and the surface ectoderm.
-They are the olfactory, otic, lens and trigeminal placodes.
+Four nodular compactions form between the cranial neural plate and the surface ectoderm: olfactory, otic, lens and trigeminal placodes.

 Similar to the notochord, the edges of the neural plate thicken to become neural folds and form a neural groove.
 The groove deepens, as the folds move closer to each other.
-On the 20th day, they begin to merge from the middle, forming a neural tube.
-This continues to close up in cranial and caudal directions, initially allowing the cranial neuropore and caudal neuropore to remain open (delayed closure).
+On day 20, the neural folds begin to merge from the middle, forming a neural tube.
+This process continues to close up in the cranial and caudal directions, initially allowing the cranial and caudal neuropores to remain open (delayed closure).

 The Neural Crest is More Than Just the Origin of the Peripheral Nervous System

 The cells at the edge of the neural groove become the cells of the so-called neural crest.
-After the closure of the tube they merge dorsally, between the neural tube and the surface ectoderm, which merges over it.
-The cells are characterized by high migration ability.
-They initially form to the left and right of the neural tube into paired neural crests before they fan out and specialize into various cell types:
+After the closure of the tube, they merge dorsally between the neural tube and the surface ectoderm, which merges over it.
+The cells exhibit increased migration.
+They initially form paired neural crests to the left and the right of the neural tube before spreading out and specializing into various cell types:

 - Sympathetic and parasympathetic ganglia

-- Dorsal root ganglia + their mantle cells, partially ganglia of the cranial nerves V, VII, IX, X
+- Dorsal root ganglia and their mantle cells, partial ganglia of the cranial nerves V, VII, IX, and X

 - Enteric nervous system